jerfletcher/BitNet-wasm/README.md

     This script performs the following actions:
     *   Installs git if not already installed
-    *   Initializes git submodules (llama.cpp and llama-cpp-wasm)
+    *   Initializes git submodules (BitNet, llama.cpp, and llama-cpp-wasm)
     *   Downloads and installs Emscripten SDK 4.0.8
     *   Creates a models directory
     *   Installs Python and the huggingface_hub package
-    *   Downloads a sample BitNet model from Hugging Face
+    *   Downloads the base BitNet model (BitNet-b1.58-2B-4T) from Hugging Face
-    *   Runs the build script to compile the WASM module
+    *   Runs the build script to compile the WASM module with full GGUF parsing and inference capabilities
     *   Provides instructions for testing the example

 ### Manual Build (Advanced)